Skip to main content

 Process Evaluations

-In 2023, CRNY collaborated with external research partners to document and assess the design and implementation of both of our programs.
+In 2023, CRNY collaborated with external research partners to document and assess the design and implementation of both the Artist Employment Program and Guaranteed Income for Artists program.
 These partners reviewed internal documentation and surveys, conducted interviews and focus groups with program participants and key partners, and worked with staff to synthesize the strengths, weaknesses, and key learnings that have emerged from our programs.
 These process evaluations are intended to provide transparency into CRNY’s process—including the choices we made and the implications of those choices—so that others who are considering launching similar programs can learn from and build on CRNY’s experiences.

-Because CRNY is a time-bound entity that will close in December 2024, we believe it is critical to workshop our process evaluation learnings with a community of peers who are leading similar programs across the country and beyond.
+Because CRNY is a time-bound entity, we believe it is critical to workshop our process evaluation learnings with a community of peers who are leading similar programs across the country and beyond.

 In Fall 2023, CRNY convened two working groups—one focused on guaranteed income for artists and another focused on artist employment—to collectively reflect on challenges, opportunities, and best practices.
 Both groups considered how to amplify our shared learnings to leverage new support systems for artists, resulting in a set of strategic recommendations for the field.